Command-Line Help for spacetime

 Options:

---project-path <PATH>— Directory where the project will be created (defaults to ./<PROJECT_NAME>)--lang <LANG>— Server language: rust, csharp, typescript (it can only be used when --template is not specified)-t,--template <TEMPLATE>— Template ID or GitHub repository (owner/repo or URL)--local— Use local deployment instead of Maincloud--non-interactive— Run in non-interactive mode
+--project-path <PATH>— Directory where the project will be created (defaults to./<PROJECT_NAME>)--server-only— Initialize server only from the template (no client)--lang <LANG>— Server language: rust, csharp, typescript (it can only be used when --template is not specified)-t,--template <TEMPLATE>— Template ID or GitHub repository (owner/repo or URL)--local— Use local deployment instead of Maincloud--non-interactive— Run in non-interactive mode

 spacetime build